testcontainers/workshop-go/step-5-adding-redis.md

 We are going to fix that in the next steps, adding a way to reproduce the AWS lambda but in a local environment, using LocalStack and Testcontainers for Go.

 Nevertheless, now it seems the application is able to connect to the database, and to Redis.
-Let's try to send a POST request adding a rating for the talk.
-If you remember, the API accepted a JSON payload with the following format:
+Let's try to send a POST request adding a rating for the talk, using the JSON payload format accepted by the API endopint:

 ```json
 {